saquib05s/Supervised-PCA-vs-LDA/README.md

 You can read the paper in Research_Project_SPCAvsLDA

-File lda.ipynb contains LDA method of dimensionalty reduction using DNN, while ghodsi_supervised_pca contains SPCA method.
+File lda.ipynb contains LDA method of dimensionalty reduction using DNN, while ghodsi_supervised_pca.ipynb contains SPCA method.